iExecBlockchainComputing/iexec-doc/sdk.rst

 Getting started
 ===============

-| iEXec, as a blockchain based solution, allows you to manage your computing transactions in a secure and decentralized environment.
+iExec, being blockchain-based, allows you to manage your computing transactions in a secure and decentralized environment.
-| This transactions between many parties require an ethereum wallet to interact.
+In order to transact between multiple parties within iExec, an Ethereum wallet is required.
-| You will first create and credit your ethereum wallet and then run an application.
+First, you will need to create your Ethereum wallet and credit it with Ethereum tokens (ETH), before running the application.
-| The test occurs on kovan network, one of the testing networks of ethereum, with no real value.
+While iExec is in its development phase, we allow transactions on Ethereum’s Kovan Network.
+Sometimes referred to as test network, it uses Kovan ETH tokens that hold no real value and are used solely for testing purposes.

 SDK Installation